tqh/TrigramJS/README.md

 =========

 A javascript library for trigram indexing and finding.
-If you want to know more about trigrams and how to use them try the [example where you can search swedish cities](https://tqh.github.io/TrigramJS/example_postnr_omr_sweden.html), and read the excellent article on Google CodeSearch: http://swtch.com/~rsc/regexp/regexp4.html
+If you want to know more about trigrams and how to use them try the [example where you can search cities in Sweden](https://tqh.github.io/TrigramJS/example_postnr_omr_sweden.html), and read the excellent article on Google CodeSearch: http://swtch.com/~rsc/regexp/regexp4.html